 The power of multimessenger astrophysics (MMA) was vividly demonstrated two years ago through the observation of the first astrophysical event detected simultaneously in both the gravitational wave and electromagnetic domain.
 On August 17, 2017, a binary neutron star (BNS) merger at a distance of 40 Mpc generated gravitational waves and gamma rays strong enough to register in LIGO and Virgo, and 1.7 seconds later, in both the Fermi space observatory and INTE-GRAL.
 These two messenger channels triggered a flurry of follow-up observations by the international astronomical community.
-MMA observations of this single event enabled astronomers to derive a number of profound conclusions, including that (a) BNS mergers, (c) kilonovae are connected to BNS mergers, (d) gravitational waves indeed travel at the speed of light as Einstein predicted, and more.
+MMA observations of this single event enabled astronomers to derive a number of profound conclusions, including that (a) BNS mergers occur in nature, (b) short gamma-ray bursts are associated with at least a fraction of BNS mergers, (c) kilonovae are connected to BNS mergers, (d) gravitational waves indeed travel at the speed of light as Einstein predicted, and more.